fraqioui/minishell/README.md

 ```
 If you look at the struct element of the command you can see a pointer to a linked list for saving redirections.
 Since while traversing the command if I find one of the redirections, I save the type of it and the file name. and replace each character
 in the command with the code ascii 127 because it is not a printable character.
-Ps: at the end I replace the spaces out of quotetions with same code ascii and I split by that character.
+Ps: at the end I replace the spaces out of quotations with same code ascii and I split by that character.
 For the above example we will end up with a node like this:
 ![](redir.png)